SLTC-Software/Practices/SLTC Project Plan.md

 ## Who

-Includes a list of those involved on the project and clearly defined responsiblities.
+Includes a list of those involved on the project and clearly defined responsibilities.

 ## Version 1.0